-Planning Commission be given proper budgets to perform their services.
+Likewise I recommend that such agencies as the Civil Service Commission and Planning Commission be given proper budgets to perform their services.
 Both of these Commissions are of vital importance to the wellbeing of our municipal government and our community.
 Both have suffered in the past from inadequate budgets.
-It is my considered judgment that This is an unwise policy, and I urge that you seriously consider my recommendation in reference to these departments.
+It is my considered judgment that this is an unwise policy, and I urge that you seriously consider my recommendation in reference to these departments.

 While the activities of the Library Board, Park Board, Municipal Building Commission and the Board of Public Welfare are not under your direct jurisdiction, it is of importance that we be constantly informed of their programs and policies.
 This is all one city government, and I can assure you the people of this city do not understand the intricacies of structure and administrative organization which are established under the terms of our City Charter.
-The Mayor and City Council are held responsible for all municipal services, and while we may not have direct authority in order to exercise responsibility, we are by the fact of our offices, involved in these programs.
-The work of the boards and commissions is likewise to be commended, but I am sure that the members of these agencies recognize that there is much more to be done and ever greater challenges to be faced.
+The Mayor and City Council are held responsible for all municipal services, and while we may not have direct authority in order to exercise responsibility, we are by the fact of our offices involved in these programs.
+The work of these boards and commissions is likewise to be commended, but I am sure that the members of these agencies recognize that there is much more to be done and ever greater challenges to be faced.
 There can be no resting on our laurels or any pointing of pride to our past.
 It is today and the future which are important.
 We can justify our policies and programs only in terms of their effect upon the public welfare and the manner in which they help mold and direct the development of this community.